cooljaxsonsnow/cooljaxsonsnow/README.md

 I'm currently learning more about:

-- Advanced React Patterns
+- Advanced Solidity Patterns
-- Kubernetes
+- IPFS
-- Machine Learning
+- Layer 2 solutions like Optimism and zk-rollups

 ## 💬 Let's Connect